Gulf of Papagayo

 Wildlife & Nature

 Papagayo is a place where nature is everywhere and the beautiful outdoors is always just a step away.
-Fronded palms and dense forest drape over Papagayo’s fine sands – and those trees are filled with diverse wildlife.
-The most vociferous, by far, are the boisterous howler monkeys that fill the soundwaves with their territorial roars.
-Hermit crabs scuttle down the beach; butterflies flit through the air; ctenosaurs and coatimundis scuttle through your hotel’s gardens.
+Palm fronds and dense forest drape over Papagayo’s fine sands – and those trees are filled with diverse wildlife.
+The most vociferous, by far, are the boisterous howler monkeys that fill the sound-waves with their territorial roars.
+Hermit crabs scuttle down the beach; butterflies flit through the air; iguanas and coatimundis scuttle through your hotel’s gardens.
 The sunsets here are some of the best in the world.

 Best Time to Visit